Capitalize on today's evolving market dynamics.

 Because your approach to impact investing reflects your personal values, it’s unique to you.

-Investors today can put money to work in ways that seek to make a positive impact without sacrificing the potential to earn competitive returns.
+Investors today can put money to work in ways that seek to make a positive impact without sacrificing the potential for competitive returns.

-For example, investors can select investments that have clearly identified intentions related to environmental, social and corporate governance (ESG) considerations.
+Selecting investments that have clearly identified intentions related to environmental, social and corporate governance (ESG) considerations, aligns your values and investments.

-Like some investors, you may be interested in putting your money to work in a way that can affect global change you consider to be desirable, an approach often referred to as impact investing.
-Typically, this approach centers on investments selected with environmental, social and corporate governance (ESG) objectives in mind.
+Some investors express strong interest in investing to affect global change, an approach often referred to as impact investing.
+Typically, this approach centers on investments selected with an emphasis on their environmental, social and corporate governance (ESG) objectives.

-The size of the worldwide market for impact investments is now estimated at more than $1.57 trillion.1 “It’s possible for investors to build a diversified portfolio and follow broad ESG mandates,” says Rob Haworth, senior investment strategy director with U.S. Bank Asset Management.
+The size of the worldwide market for impact investments is estimated at more than $1.6 trillion.
+1 “It’s possible for investors to build a diversified portfolio and follow broad ESG mandates,” says Rob Haworth, senior investment strategy director with U.S. Bank Asset Management.
 “It’s a decision that goes back to the personal tastes of the investor.”

 As you consider impact investing, it’s important to understand the opportunities as well as other considerations that may affect your decision.

-Impact investing is defined as investments made with the intention to generate positive, measurable social and environmental impact alongside a financial return.2 “Stated simply, it’s putting your money to work in a manner that reflects your values,” says Chad Burlingame, CFA, CAIA, head of impact investing for U.S. Bank.
+Impact investing is an investment made with the intention to generate a measurable, positive social and environmental impact alongside a financial return.
+2 “Stated simply, it’s putting your money to work in a manner that reflects your values,” says Chad Burlingame, head of impact investing for U.S. Bank Asset Management Group.

-“Once you’ve identified what values you want to be aligned with your money, we can identify the most effective ways to incorporate impact investing into your portfolio strategy.”
+“Once you’ve identified what values you want to align with your money, we can identify the most effective ways to incorporate impact investing into your portfolio strategy.”

-Chad Burlingame, CFA, CAIA, Head of Impact Investing at U.S. Bank
+Chad Burlingame, head of impact investing at U.S. Bank

 “In the real world, the definition of ‘impact investing’ is very much unique to each person,” says Burlingame.
-“Once you’ve identified what values you want to be aligned with your money, we can identify the most effective ways to incorporate impact investing into your portfolio strategy.”
+“Once you’ve identified what values you want to align with your money, we can identify the most effective ways to incorporate impact investing into your portfolio strategy.”

 ESG investing looks at three dimensions of a company: